-The inclusion of specific spatial profiles, together with standard UML constructs, can be used then to supply the context where geometry and topology, or even aspatial constraints are formalized through the use of OCL.
+The inclusion of specific spatial profiles, also a contribution of this thesis author to the LADM standard, together with standard UML constructs, can be used then to supply the context where geometry and topology, or even aspatial constraints are formalized through the use of the Object Constraint Language.

-In the LADM\PT country model, the structure and relationships of the different spatial units were developed from two LADM spatial profiles (in fact, patterns) which considered classes in the spatial representation sub-package of LADM.
+In the LADM_PT country model, the structure and relationships of the different spatial units were developed from two LADM spatial profiles (in fact, patterns) which considered classes in the spatial representation sub-package of LADM.

 An important step in reaching a country model PIM, in the spatial unit package, is the Level structure to be used, where additional inter-class constraints can be expressed.
-This is referred in table 4.5.
-For implementation reasons, the widely used (in several DBMS) Simple Features implementation of GML was defined as a (true) UML Profile, for the Polygon (2D) Spatial Profile.
+For implementation reasons, the widely used (in several DBMS) Simple Features implementation of Geography Markup Language (GML) was defined as a (true) UML Profile, for the Polygon (2D) Spatial Profile.

-It should be stressed that, to reach the final Platform Specific Model, the current MDA transformation languages QVT and MTL do not support specific transformations from Java based to Data Base types, in what concerns geometric types.
+It should be stressed that, to reach the final Platform Specific Model, the current MDA transformation languages Query-View-Transformation (QVT) and Model Transformation Language (MTL) do not support specific transformations from Java based to Data Base types, in what concerns geometric types.
 This can be (partially) overcome through the use of Hibernate Spatial libraries.

-Furthermore, the hibernate mappings just considered standard ORM (class to table elements) and do not include any consideration for OCL expressions in the original UML model.
+Furthermore, the Hibernate mappings just considered standard Object-relational Mappings (class to table elements) and do not include any consideration for OCL expressions in the original UML model.
 In the specific case of the implementation test, the hibernate spatial did not take care of geometric type of constraints considered in a regular PostGIS schema.